mozjay0619/pyqreg/README.rst

 pyqreg
 ======

 Pyqreg implements the quantile regression algorithm with fast estimation method using the interior point method following the preprocessing procedure in Portnoy and Koenker (1997).
-It provides methods for estimating the asymptotic covariance matrix for three different error structures: i.i.d errors, heteroskedastic errors, and clustered errors.
+It provides methods for estimating the asymptotic covariance matrix not only for iid and heteroskedastic errors, but also clustered errors following Parente and Silva (2013).

+for three different error structures: i.i.d errors, heteroskedastic errors, and clustered errors.

 Reference
 ---------